 “Namaste In Bed”

 Spiritual wellbeing can be an area of wellbeing that many people disregard or neglect.
 Often spirituality can be linked to religion, and those who do not have a specific religion or believe in religious figures can end up chalking life up to science and what we can see.
 I know, because for the majority of my life this has been me.
 I don’t follow a religion so I found it difficult to make sense of spirituality and how it could apply to me if I wasn’t able to believe in a God.
 As I learnt more about personal development and spirituality, I started to understand that spirituality is so much larger than religion and it is completely possible to have a spiritual practice without having a religion.
 Once I started focusing on a spiritual practice, my overall wellbeing shifted as it interconnected with aspects of my mental and emotional wellbeing particularly.
-Below I step out some to the ways that you can connect with your spirutiality and enhance your spirutual wellbeing.
+Below I step out some to the ways that you can connect with your spirituality and enhance your spiritual wellbeing.

 - Establish your ‘source’